 “I work with sexless marriages all the time,” says Elisabeth Mandel Goldberg, a licensed marriage and family therapist.
 “My assumption — unless fully convinced otherwise — is that one of them has had an affair, or still is.”
-According to Goldberg, bedroom death is usually a good indicator that someone will be stepping outside of the marriage sometime soon.
+According to Goldberg, bedroom death is usually a good indicator that someone will be seeking sex outside of the marriage or relationship sometime soon.
 “Sexless marriage is one opportunity away from infidelity.
 That’s how serious it is.
-Couples must practice talking openly about their needs so they don’t act out passive aggressively and cause a ton of damage to many people.”
+Couples must practice talking openly about their needs so they don’t act out passive-aggressively and cause a ton of damage to many people.”

 Talk About the Good Old Days

-“There are so, so, so many things that have an impact on our level of desire, and it’s not always as easy to pinpoint as some may think,” says mental health councilor Erin C. Parisi.
+“There are so, so, so many things that have an impact on our level of desire, and it’s not always as easy to pinpoint as some may think,” says mental health counselor Erin C. Parisi.
 “Many relationships have people who do not have the same level of sexual desire.”
-She suggests individuals ask themselves what side of the spectrum they fall on.
-It’s also a question you should eventually pose to your partner.
-Try talking about what sex was like before, when things changed and what was going on around that time.
+Parisi recommends individuals ask themselves: what side of the spectrum do I fall on?
+It’s also a question, she says, you should eventually pose to your partner.
+Try talking about what sex was like before, when things changed, and what was going on around that time.
 “Ask your partner if they’re happy with how things are.
 If they could change something, what would it be?
-Make time to connect with each other, have fun, bond, flirt, try new things, tease, complement and set new goals,” she says
+Make time to connect with each other, have fun, bond, flirt, try new things, tease, compliment, and set new goals,” she says.

-“A first step would be working through any areas of resentment in the relationship and fostering emotional closeness through increased time together, intimate conversation, and affection,” says Dr. Wyatt Fisher, a licensed psychologist and marriage counselor.
+When fixing a sexless marriage, “A first step would be working through any areas of resentment in the relationship and fostering emotional closeness through increased time together, intimate conversation, and affection,” says Dr. Wyatt Fisher, a licensed psychologist and marriage counselor.
 Fisher says feeling relaxed during sexual encounters is key to sexual responsiveness.
-Anxiety, he explains, tends to kill the mood.
+Anxiety, he explains, tends to kill the mood, leading to less sex.
 From there, he suggests setting up a sex schedule to help get things back on track.
 “Most couples have a discrepancy in sex drives, which can often lead to a lack of regular sex.
-Creating a ‘sex schedule’ of 1-3 times per week can be a perfect solution.”
+Creating a ‘sex schedule’ of one to three times per week can be a perfect solution.”

+Couples should avoid comparisons whether or not they are trying to fix a sexless marriage.
 “People often compare their sex lives to what they see on TV, movies, porn, or to what their friends claim to have,” says Eliza Boquin, a relationship and sexuality expert.
 “Way too often, people are misled into believing that everyone except them is having great sex.”
-If you are worried about the state of your sex life, Boquin suggests entertaining some open and honest conversation.
+If you are worried about the state of your sex life, or fear having a sexless marriage, Boquin suggests entertaining some open and honest conversation.
 “If you’re unable to communicate about sensitive topics like sex then it’s time to learn some new communication skills.
 Avoiding a topic because it’s uncomfortable is the best way to feed the problem.”